singularity/singularity/docs/devel/data_files.rst

 Data files used in Singularity
 ==============================

-The Singularity game uses an INI based file format for data files and translations of game data.
-The following directory and file layout is useful to remember:
+The Singularity game uses an INI based file format for data files of game data.
+The following directory and file layout is useful to
+remember:

  * ``data/X.dat`` contains data about a particular data set (e.g. ``data/bases.dat`` describes all types of bases)